mdoege/PyTuroChamp/README.md

 **PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.

-In terms of Elo points, SOMA is about 150 Elo stronger than the Random Mover, while Newt on default settings is about 400 Elo stronger than SOMA.

 Options for boosting program performance include PyPy and (for PyTuroChamp) running the multi-core version.
 Note that the multi-core version of PyTuroChamp only works on macOS and Linux but not on Windows.
 It is also possible to combine PyPy and multi-core.

 ### Comparisons to historical games